babashka/fs/doc/ai/adr/0002-node-parity-divergences.md

 arities anyway, or switch to method-via-property interop (`(.-lstatSync node-fs)`) which is uglier than the two small fns.
 The six-line duplication is the most readable option.

-## starts-with? / ends-with? are string-based on Node - accepted

-The JVM `Path#startsWith` / `Path#endsWith` compare whole path components.
-The cljs branch compares strings, anchored on `file-separator` so a partial last component does not match (`/a/foo` does not start with `/a/fo`).
-This agrees with the JVM for normal relative or absolute paths.
-It can diverge when `other-path` carries a leading or trailing separator the JVM would normalize away, or mixes absolute and relative forms.
-These inputs are unusual and not worth a component parser on Node.

 ## same-file? reads inode and device as BigInt - accepted